-H) Laboratory Notebook (only for lab classes,... not for physics 10 or physics 50)
+H) Laboratory Notebook (only for physics 4C Winter 2022, physics 4B with Professor Fraser)

 Laboratory experience is critical for any person entering a scientific or technical field.
 All lab reports should be written by each individual student even if the lab is done with other students.
 Lab reports will emphasize error analyses; an experiment without error analysis is essentially worthless.
 You will be taught how to do proper error analysis using a variety of techniques.